DataDog/llm-observability/README.md

 ```

 #### 4. Launch Jupyter notebooks
-You can either start Jupyter on the command line (`jupyter notebook`) to use the web interface, or open your notebook from your prefered code editor and run it there (VSCode has a great notebook interface).
+You can either start Jupyter on the command line (`jupyter notebook`) to use the web interface, or open your notebook from your prefered code editor (e.g. VSCode) and run it there.

 ## Notebooks